neohelden/neo-node-starter/README.md

-# Project Title(Sentinelnames have to be in lowercase!)
+# Project Title (Sentinel names have to be in lowercase!)

-One Paragraph of project description goes here
+> One Paragraph of project description goes here

 ## Usage